phuptqn/wpExtra/wp-content/plugins/livemesh-siteorigin-widgets/readme.txt

 == Changelog ==

+= 2.7.0 =
+* Updated - Move to new domain livemeshwp.com
+* Updated - Compatibility with WP 5.5

+= 2.6.0 =
+* Added - Options to turn off/on title and taxonomy terms displayed on posts grid thumbnail
+* Added - Options to turn off/on title and taxonomy terms displayed on posts carousel thumbnail
+* Added - Open in new window option for post links in posts carousel and posts grid
+* Added - Ability to add read more link for the posts carousel and posts grid

 = 2.5.9 =
 * Tweak - Enabled lazy load for all the widgets except for the Posts Grid addon.
 Posts Grid utilizes the popular Isotope library for laying out grid elements and Isotope library is not compatible with lazy loading of images.